razerofficial/GameMakerChromaExtension/README.md

 <a name="ScriptChromaCopyKeyColorName"></a>
 **ScriptChromaCopyKeyColorName**

 The helper script copies the key color from a source animation to the target animation for the key of the animation frame.
 The source and target animation are strings.
 The frame index is a number from 0 to the frame count.
-The key is a string of the key number.
+The key is a integer of the key number.

 ```
 sourceAnimation = 'Fire_Keyboard.chroma';